 I use various techniques to help you but this is an issue that responds very well to hypnotherapy, in particular the ‘Rewind Technique’, usually in only one session.

-How can I treat your Phobias?
+How can I help with your Phobias?

 I work in my peaceful therapy room, at my home in Norwich, Norfolk, where I hope you will feel safe and secure enough to be able to talk about issues that are distressing you, and feel at ease sharing your problems with me.